reactionaryzebra/git-lab/github-lab-answers.md

 1) git branch -b branchname
 2) git checkout branchname
 3) You should work on a branch other than master so that master can be maintained as a fully functional working version of your product.

+1) git merge should be used when you want to add changes that you have made on a separate branch to the master branch.
+You would use git merge when you are the owner of the master and the one working on the branch.
+If you are not maintaining the master, or there are multiple people working on the code it may make sense to submit a pull request instead of forcing a merge yourself.
+2) git push origin master